lexterror/SCREENSAVER4WINE-2.0/README.md

 [2] Modify (time.txt) (Here you can set the time in seconds for when your Windows Screensaver should start after idle time begins)

-*Note: You must keep all files in the same directory [screensaver *binary, time.txt, startscreensaver.sh, killscreensaver.sh]
+*Note: You must keep all files in the same directory [screensaver *linux binary, time.txt, startscreensaver.sh, killscreensaver.sh]

 --------------------------------------------------------------------